An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 Mr. McMillan grimaced and waved them away.

 She stopped at the bar and yelled out an order to Keith, glancing at the clock above the enormous mirror along the back wall.
 “God help me,” she whispered, slumping.
 Only ten after eleven.
 Early yet, almost three hours till last call.
-And then another hour to clean up, if she was lucky.
+And then another hour to clean up.

 Waiting for her order, she turned to watch the crowd, finding her gaze drawn to a young, well-built man standing inside the front door.
 He stood out with his long, wavy red hair and dark shades.
 Not to mention he towered over the six-foot bouncer beside him.
-Kimi narrowed her eyes and fought down a shiver as she watched him, his gaze moving slowly across the room.
-Though hard to tell for sure through the dark shades, she thought he paused a fraction of a second longer on her.
+Kimi narrowed her eyes and fought down a shiver as she watched him study the room.

 “You okay, babe?”
 Keith said, setting Kimi’s drink order on her tray.
 “Looks like you saw a ghost.”

 Yeah, maybe so.
-Kimi shook her head and picked up the tray, trying to forget about the tall stranger.
 “I’m good.
-Just tired tonight, I guess.”
+Just tired tonight.”
+She smiled and picked up the tray, trying to forget about the tall stranger.

-“Dammit, I’m so sorry, guys,” she said as her customers jumped back, trying not to get wet.
+“Dammit, I’m so sorry, guys.”
+Her customers jumped back, trying not to get wet.
 Kimi turned, prepared to chew ass, but found the sharp words lodged in her throat.
 Stunned, she watched the young couple she’d been about to separate crash into another table as they struggled to get to the front door.
-The guy was deathly white, still in the process of zipping his fly, the girl roughly pulled behind him, her hand fisted tight around his open shirt tail.
+The guy was deathly pale, still in the process of zipping his fly.
+His girl had her hand fisted tight around his open shirt tail, almost getting jerked off her feet.

 “What the hell?”
 Kimi murmured, catching the bouncer’s eye at the door.
 He lifted an eyebrow, then shrugged, allowing the panicked couple to pass when she didn’t motion him to stop them.
 Oh well, good riddance.
 It saved an argument she wasn’t in the mood for.
 After straightening her money, she set out again, too busy to worry about it.
 The abandoned table needed to be cleaned for new customers.

-Kimi stopped dead in her tracks, startled by the sight of the tall stranger taking a seat at the same cluttered table, his back against the wall.
+Kimi stopped dead in her tracks, startled by the sight of the tall, red-headed stranger taking a seat at the same cluttered table, his back against the wall.
 It figured.
-“God, why me?
-I have such shitty luck!”
+“God, why me?” she whispered under her breath.
+I have such shitty luck!

-Not hard to guess who’d scared the bejesus out of the fleeing couple.
-With her internal alarms still pinging, Kimi wanted nothing more than to follow the frightened couple right out the door.
-Instead, she stiffened her spine and headed his way, fighting to mold her face into a pleasant mask.
-Even through the dark shades she could tell he was focused hard on her face and her smile faltered.
-Something is seriously off about this dude, she thought, tracking his movements as he removed the dark cowboy hat and dropped it on the table, totally relaxed as he fingered the brim.
+With her internal alarms still pinging, Kimi wanted nothing more than to follow the frightened couple right out the damned door.
+Instead, she stiffened her spine and headed toward the stranger, fighting to mold her face into a pleasant mask.
+She tracked his movements as he removed the dark cowboy hat and dropped it on the table, totally relaxed as he fingered the brim.

-Kimi fought her instincts and stepped up to his table, ready to bolt if he made one funny move.
+Fighting the instinct to run, Kimi stepped up to his table, ready to bolt if he made one funny move.
 “How ya doing tonight?” she asked, pleased when her voice didn’t crack.
 “It’ll take a sec’ to get this mess cleaned up and I’ll get your order.”

 “Thank you, Kimberly.
 Take your time, I’m in no hurry.”

 When he didn’t add anything, she picked up her tray without wiping the table and hoped he wouldn’t notice the tackiness left behind.
-Kimi found she no longer wanted him to remove the shades, afraid of what she’d find hidden beneath.
+Kimi found she no longer wanted him to remove the shades.
 His face bothered her enough, the skin pulled too tight over prominent cheekbones, the structure all hard angles.
 Just wrong!
-The ‘don’t-fuck-with-me’ vibes coming off him were impossible to ignore and she took a small step back, wondering why no one else appeared to notice.
+The ‘don’t-fuck-with-me’ vibes coming off him were impossible to ignore, and she took a small step back, wondering why no one else appeared bothered.
+He was dressed in typical clothes for a place like this, jeans, a light green western-cut shirt and boots, but he looked like he’d be much more comfortable in a biker’s leathers.

 “Water would be fine, Kimberly, thank you.”

 She had expected the deep voice from the size of him, but the odd accent threw her for a loop, not one she’d ever heard before.
-Though not unpleasant, it didn’t do a thing to calm her nerves, her imagination dreaming up all sorts of idiotic things, like maybe he was an assassin.
+Though not unpleasant, it didn’t do a thing to calm her nerves, her imagination dreaming up all sorts of idiotic things, like maybe he was an assassin come to kill her.
 After a few uncomfortable seconds, Kimi looked up and raised an eyebrow, forcing herself to exhale.
 “What else you want with that?”

 “Nothing.
 Water is fine.”